-An early diagnosis and earlier initiation of treatment benefits the duration and quality of life, with evidence that boys who are treated earlier with corticosteroids show better motor function acquisition and maintaining ambulation for longer.13-15 Furthermore, an earlier diagnosis allows for informed family planning decisions and participation in potential clinical trials with novel investigational agents.
-However, there are delays of up to 2 years between the appearance of first symptoms and diagnosis, with a case note review for boys who were diagnosed at the MRC Centre for neuromuscular diseases in

-Newcastle finding that while symptoms first appeared at a mean age of 2.7 years, the mean age at diagnosis was 4.3 years.
-Similarly, data collected from the international Duchenne Registry from 2007 to 2019 showed that the mean age at diagnosis was 4.43 years, and an Australian study surveying parents found that while the median age of first symptoms was 2 years 9 months, the median age at diagnosis was 3 years 9 months.
-As such, there is considerable interest in screening for increased DMD risk in newborns, as this would allow earlier diagnosis and intervention.
+A further benefit of early diagnosis is a corresponding earlier treatment with interventions such as ataluren (Translarna[TM]), which is only available to ambulant patients.
+While there is currently no evidence showing additional benefit of starting treatment with ataluren earlier, it is generally accepted that muscle wasting commences before symptoms present and that early treatment with agents that restore dystrophin may be beneficial.
+There are delays of up to 2 years between the appearance of first symptoms and diagnosis, with a case note review for boys who were diagnosed at the MRC Centre for neuromuscular diseases in Newcastle finding that while symptoms first appeared at a mean age of 2.7 years, the mean age at diagnosis was 4.3 years.24 Similarly, data collected from the international Duchenne Registry from 2007 to 2019 showed that the mean age at diagnosis was 4.43 years,26 and an Australian study surveying parents found that while the median age of first symptoms was 2 years 9 months, the median age at diagnosis was 3 years 9 months.27 Since ataluren is only available to ambulant patients in the UK, a 2 year diagnostic delay potentially represents a significant reduction in the time during which patients can receive the drug.10 As such, there is considerable interest in screening for increased DMD risk in newborns, as this would allow earlier diagnosis and intervention.8